Extreme Compressive Sampling for Covariance Estimation: Introduction

 While our focus is on the unstructured case, we do show that our estimator can \emph{adapt} to structure present in the problem.
 Specifically, in the case where the data vectors lie on a $k$-dimensional subspace, the error bounds for our estimator match those of other approaches that specialize to this low rank setting~\cite{cai2015rop, chen2013exact}.
 Thus, the simple estimator we introduce here addresses both structured and unstructured covariance estimation tasks.

 Regarding proof techniques, our upper bounds are based on analysis of a carefully constructed \emph{unbiased} estimator for the target covariance matrix.
-The natural estimator for this problem is asymptotically biased and hence inconsistent, and by exploiting properties of the Beta distributions that arises from random projections, we analytically de-bias this natural estimator.
-To obtain error bounds for this estimator, we use concentration-of-measure arguments.
-The challenge in this part of the proof is that the relevant random variables have very large range even though their tails decay quite favorably; consequently, a straightforward application of a Bernstein-type inequality is too pessimistic.
+The natural estimator for this problem is asymptotically biased and hence inconsistent, but by exploiting properties of the Beta distributions that arises from random projections, we are able to analytically de-bias this natural estimator (See Section~\ref{sec:estimator}).
+To obtain error bounds, we use concentration-of-measure arguments.
+The challenge in this part of the analysis is that the relevant random variables have very large range even though their tails decay quite favorably; consequently, a straightforward application of a Bernstein-type inequality is too pessimistic.
 In the $\ell_{\infty}$ case we avoid this issue with a conditioning argument, first showing that the random variables have much smaller range with high probability and then applying a Bernstein-type inequality conditioned on this event.
 In the spectral norm case, we use a more powerful deviation bound (The Subexponential Matrix Bernstein inequality~\cite{tropp2011user}) that exploits sharper decay on all moments of the relevant random variables.

-For the lower bounds, our main technical contribution is a \emph{strong data processing inequality}~\cite{anantharam2013maximal,duchi2013local,raginsky2014strong} which upper bounds the Kullback-Leibler divergence between two compressed Gaussian distributions by a small (less than one) multiple of the KL-divergence before compression.
+For the lower bounds, our main technical contribution is a \emph{strong data-processing inequality}~\cite{anantharam2013maximal,duchi2013local,raginsky2014strong} which upper bounds the Kullback-Leibler divergence between two compressed Gaussian distributions by a small (less than one) multiple of the KL-divergence before compression.
 This contraction in KL-divergence, in concert with a standard approach for establishing minimax lower bounds known as Fano's method, gives the lower bounds in this paper.

 The remainder of this paper is organized as follows: We conclude this section with a formal specification of the covariance estimation problem and the observation model.
 In Section~\ref{sec:related}, we mention related results on covariance estimation and matrix approximation.
 In Section~\ref{sec:estimator}, we develop our covariance estimator, providing a theoretical analysis in Section~\ref{sec:upper}.
 Section~\ref{sec:upper} also contains some simulations results and a discussion of applications to subspace learning and learning in distributed sensor networks.
 We present all of our lower bounds in Section~\ref{sec:lower}.
 All proofs of our theorems are in Section~\ref{sec:proofs} with a brief discussion in Section~\ref{sec:conclusion}.
 Several technical lemmas are deferred to the appendices.